mthorning/matt-thorning.dev/src/pages/2019-02-03-promises/index.md

   })
 }
 ```
-We can call this function with the response we wish to be returned and the delay.
+This function just returns the `response` which we set with the first argument after waiting for amount of time set with the second argument, `delay`.
 We also need to be able to time the test cases we're going to write so let's make a stopwatch:
 ```javascript
 const stopwatch = (() => {
   let start, end